-He is the author of The Boundaries of Judaism, co-editor of Judaism and the Challenges of Modern Life, co-author of Spheres of Jewish Identity, a model curriculum in Jewish philosophy for secular Israeli high schools, and lead author of Speaking iEngage: Creating a New Narrative Regarding the Significance of Israel for Jewish Life.
+He is the author of The Boundaries of Judaism; co-editor of Judaism and the Challenges of Modern Life; co-author of Spheres of Jewish Identity; and lead author of Speaking iEngage: Creating a New Narrative Regarding the Significance of Israel for Jewish Life.
+He is currently completing his next book, entitled Who are the Jews?

 ARTICLES BY DONNIEL HARTMAN